Tianscar/notcute/README.md

 "Any problem in computer science can be solved with another layer of indirection [except the problem of too many layers of indirection]."
 Notcute is not a framework built from scratch, just an indirection layer over existing frameworks.

+## Compatibility
+- Java SE: Java 11 or above
+- Android: SDK 16 (version 4.1) or above
+- All source are Java 8 compatible (the project is non-modular) grammatically, but the Java SE backend using some Java 11 features
+- If you want to share code between platforms, you should use [a subset of Java 8](https://developer.android.com/studio/write/java8-support-table)

 ## Design
 - A cross-platform desktop/mobile Widget Toolkit/Game Engine for Java.
 - Modular and flexible.